OWASP/www-chapter-edmonton/index.md

 We are excited to offer a place to collaborate and grow Cybersecurity in the Edmonton area.

 <h2>Chapter Supporters</h2>
-The following is a list of organizations that have generously supported the OWASP Edmonton chapter through contributions.

-<h2>Chapter Supporters</h2>

   <table>
     <thead>